-Cupra Terramar VZ 2024 review – a soft-focus sporty SUV
+Cupra Terramar 2025 review – a family SUV with a hot hatch heart

-Cupra is a new brand that’s stuck between a rock and a hard place.
+Cupra is stuck between a rock and a hard place.
 On the one hand, it’s a fresh, sporty, quintessentially Spanish brand grown out of a line of hot Seats that has real style and performance potential.
 On the other, it’s one among a few in the Volkswagen Group stable tasked with imbuing shared underpinnings with what attitude and style it can.

-We’d hoped for a sports car when Cupra became a brand all of its own in 2018 but so far, we’ve seen a raft of EVs and SUVs.
-Of the former, the Terramar is the latest, riding on the MQB Evo platform, and a move by Cupra to ‘grow up’ but ‘without losing our rebellious and challenger spirit’, according to CEO Wayne Griffiths.
+We’d hoped for a sports car when Cupra became a brand all of its own in 2018 but so far, we’ve seen a raft of hatches, EVs and SUVs.
+Of the latter, the Terramar is one of its newest, riding on the MQB Evo platform, and a move by Cupra to ‘grow up’ but ‘without losing our rebellious and challenger spirit’, according to CEO Wayne Griffiths.

 Let’s not dismiss it out of hand, though, because there’s good stuff here.
-It’s available in VZ form – short for Veloz, Spanish for fast – with the potent turbocharged four-cylinder or plug-in hybrid power plants depending on your tastes.
-There’s also the option of big brakes, Cupra specific handling tuning and hardware and stability control you can turn off.
+It’s available in VZ form – short for Veloz, Spanish for fast – with a potent turbocharged four-cylinder or plug-in hybrid powerplants depending on your tastes.
+There’s also the option of big brakes, Cupra specific handling tuning and stability control you can turn off.

 In typical Cupra style, it also looks pretty sharp, but do the dynamics back that up to make the Terramar a worthy car all of its own, or does it do the century-old race track and Spanish Balearic Sea overlook to which it owes its name a disservice?